-The Subrecipient shall submit a report to the State on a quarterly basis which describes the Subrecipient's activities and progress in performing the implementation and administrative functions described in the Blueprint Manual.
-The State will provide and send the Subrecipient a template for this report.
-The Subrecipient will report accomplishments toward agreement objectives and indicate any barriers in performing work in accordance with Attachment A. This report will be used to both document Blueprint implementation and to identify areas of potential intervention by the State to improve performance.
-The

-Subrecipient will report on each aspect of Blueprint implementation, including, but not limited to:
+The Subrecipient shall submit a report to the State on a quarterly basis which describes the Subrecipient's activities and progress in performing the implementation and administrative functions described in the Vermont Blueprint for Health Manual.
+The State will provide a template for this report.
+The Subrecipient will report accomplishments and successes as well as challenges and barriers to success.
+This report will be used to both document Blueprint implementation and to identify areas of potential intervention by the State to improve performance.
+The Subrecipient will report on each aspect of Blueprint implementation, including, but not limited to:

-- Statewide Health Reform Efforts;

-- ACO Coordination;

-- Community Health Team Staffing and Administration;

-- MAT and WHI Implementation;

-- Implementation of the Care Model (as described in the Blueprint Manual);

-- Community Collaborative/Accountable Community for Health;

-- Self-management programs;

-- Participation in quality improvement initiatives;

-- Practice outreach;

-- Data transmission to the VHIE;

-- NCQA scoring;

-- New Blueprint and/or ACO initiatives, as appropriate; and
+- Statewide Health Reform Efforts; - ACO Coordination; - Community Health Team Staffing and Administration; - MAT and WHI Implementation; - Implementation of the Care Model (as described in the Vermont Blueprint for Health Manual); - Community Collaborative/Accountable Community for Health; - Self-Management Programs delivered in conjunction with the Department of Health; - Participation in Quality Improvement Initiatives; - Practice Outreach; - Data Transmission to the VHIE; - NCQA Scoring; and - New Blueprint and/or ACO Initiatives as appropriate.

-- Additional reporting as requested by the State.
+These reports will include attachments as requested by the State to document specific activities.
 The reports will describe the activities in the previous 3 months, and will be submitted to the State on or before the following dates:

+- October 15, 2021

-- January 15, 2021
+- January 15, 2022

-- April 15, 2021
+- April 15, 2022

-- July 15, 2021
+- July 15, 2022

-- September 30, 2021.